luqmancrit/luqmancrit/README.md

 👋Hey!
 I'm an Electrical Engineering (Electronics) diploma graduate at **UiTM Pasir Gudang, Johor** who enjoys coding and learn new things.

 I started to love coding when I was 18 (2020).
-Right now I'm interested in data analytics and machine learning.
+Right now I'm interested in Data Analytics and Machine Learning.
 I'm also open to expand myself to learn something new.

 ## What I'm focusing on💡
 I'm currently improving my programming skills—<br/>